jasdips/bulk-rdap/draft-nro-bulk-rdap.md

 # Bulk Data Format {#bulk_data_format}

-The data returned for a Bulk RDAP request ((#bulk_rdap_url)) is a JSON object providing metadata information, followed by newline-separated data objects for one or more RDAP object classes.
+The data returned for a Bulk RDAP request ((#bulk_rdap_url)) is a JSON object providing metadata information, followed by newline-separated data objects for one or more RDAP object classes ([@!RFC9083, section 5]).

 ## Metadata